Timer

 2. Enable Block timer to have a countdown that runs from the moment your audience starts the specific block and is for that block only.

-3. Select a time limit.
-The default is 30 seconds.
+3. Select a time limit (default: 30 seconds).

 7. Enable Individual times to see the timers for each content block.
 The default is 30 seconds.
 Change the number of seconds for any of the blocks as needed using the up and down arrows or by entering the number of seconds.
+Use this to give harder questions more time and easier ones less.

 Add a clock (Minigame only)